JuliaLinearAlgebra/LowRankApprox.jl/README.md

 ```
 F = LowRankApprox.pqrfact(A, opts)
 ```
-For example, to compute an approximation of rank at most `20` to an estimated relative precision of at least `1e-12`, use
+For example, to compute an approximation of rank at most `20` or to an estimated relative precision of at most `1e-12`, use
 ```
 opts = LowRankApprox.LRAOptions(rank=20, rtol=1e-12)
 ```